Xitee1/multimedia-knob/README.md

 # multimedia-knob
 ![image-preview](https://user-images.githubusercontent.com/59659167/234576393-500a1231-701e-4776-b843-6a909da3d1f8.png)

+> [!NOTE]
+> There's a new version, [luckkyboy/multimedia-knob](https://github.com/luckkyboy/multimedia-knob), which adds some more improvements and brings back the different modes.
+Since these are significant changes and he hasn't made a PR, I recommend using his repo instead, as there probably won't be further updates in this repo because I'm using his version myself now and it has been working great so far.

 Use the Raspberry Pi Pico as an multimedia knob to control your PC volume and play/pause music.

 As a base of the code, I use [Raspberry Pi Pico - CircuitPython volume knob](https://gist.github.com/maxmacstn/805991009e9302977f694e5b17a62b73), made by [maxmacstn](https://gist.github.com/maxmacstn).